HerrKKK/blogapi/README.md

 # blogapi
 springboot blog api
-this is deprecated because Java is PoS for a personal project
+this is deprecated because Java is a PoS for a personal project